-Substances that will be tested for may include but are not limited to: Marijuana, Cocaine, Opioids, Opiates, Amphetamine/Methamphetamine, Phencyclidine, Barbiturates, Benzodiazepines, Propoxyphene, Methadone, Methaqualone, Alcohol, and/or Nicotine.
+Substances that will be tested for may include but are not limited to: Marijuana, Cocaine, Opioids, Opiates, Amphetamine/Methamphetamine, Phencyclidine, Barbiturates, Benzodiazepines, Propoxyphene, Methadone, Methaqualone, and/or Alcohol.

 Alcohol testing shall be performed by an approved "evidential breath testing" device (also known as "EBT").
-Testing for controlled substances and/or nicotine shall be done by urinalysis.
+Testing for controlled substances shall be done by urinalysis.
 Specimen bottles shall be clean, tamper-proof, and numbered with an identifying number identical to that on the chain of custody form.